Rizialdi/react-redux-demo/README.md

-This is a Project in which we gradually more from react components and their states to react and redux from global storage.
+This is a Project in which we gradually move from react components and their states to react and redux for global storage.

 git clone https://github.com/Rizialdi/react-redux-demo/